patrickaditya97/SnapShred/README.md

-# SnapShred

-Sure!
-Here's an elaborate description explaining each screen with placeholders for screenshots:

----

 **SnapShred iOS App**

 SnapShred is an innovative application developed as the final project for CSC491, designed to capture photos with customizable lifetimes that automatically delete.
 The app prioritizes user privacy and provides a sleek, intuitive interface with six main screens.
 Below is a detailed overview of each screen along with placeholders for screenshots.